-PRC, along with its partner, The Moss Group, Inc., has released an instructional video and facilitator’s guide on conducting professional and respectful cross-gender pat searches and pat searches of transgender inmates.
+The PRC, along with its partner, The Moss Group, Inc., has released an instructional video and facilitator’s guide on conducting professional and respectful cross-gender pat searches and pat searches of transgender inmates.
 The Moss Group, Inc., and PRC produced this resource in an effort to support agency compliance with the PREA standards.
 However, the standards do not require the usage of any specific vendor or curricula, including those produced by the PRC.
-Agencies evaluating training products should complete an independent evaluation of whether or not the training product will meet training requirements as specified by the PREA standards.
-See below for links to these resources.

 The guide provides strategies for safely housing inmates at risk of sexual abuse without isolating them.
 The promising strategies included in the guide aim to not only protect individuals from abusers, but also ensure equal access to programming and health and mental health services, and congregate opportunities.

 This publication is a tool for educating inmates about legal and other mechanisms, including the Prison Rape Elimination Act (PREA), that can provide protection and redress from sexual abuse in custodial settings.

 This handbook provides information on the following subjects:

 Report summarizing National PREA Resource Center's activities and services provided for 2013-2014.